attack-monkey/flat-code-guide/README.md

 Advanced Flat also:

+- Uses Typescript which adds type-safety into your code!
+- Uses **The Prelude** and a minimal set of other utility libraries to...
 - Organises code into functions and pipes instead of object oriented hierarchies

 Flat is javascript (or even better with typescript), but with some principles, and rules applied.